cfpb/rental-assistance-finder/README.md

 # Rental assistance finder tool

-This tool users to view and filter emergency rental assistance programs funded by the U.S. Department of Treasury’s Emergency Rental Assistance Program.
+This tool allows users to view and filter emergency rental assistance programs funded by the U.S. Department of Treasury’s Emergency Rental Assistance Program.

 ## To run locally

 1. Clone repo
-2. Run `npm install`
+2. Run `yarn`
 3. Run `yarn start`

    This runs the app in the development mode.